PEER-TO-PEER Support and

-One of the LLLI Prerequisite to Applying for LLL Leadership is: “Has attend four LLL Meetings?”
+One of the LLLI Prerequisite to Applying for LLL Leadership is: “Has attended four LLL Meetings.”
 Even if there is no LLL Group where you live, you can attend a virtual meeting in another town or another country.
 Start by looking here: https://www.llli.org/get-help/.
 Join the LLLI Facebook Group and ask how to find a meeting near you: https://www.llli.org/get-help/breastfeeding-support-facebook-group/.
 Fill out the Leader Inquiry form below.

 During the application, you will be part of a team that will include the Group Leader(s) and a Leader Accreditation Department member.
 With them, you’ll complete several learning experiences that prepare you for the role of LLL Leader.
-You’ll learn skills through a variety of opportunities, such as: reading, reflecting on personal experiences, discussing La Leche League philosophy, observing meetings, attending workshops (if available), and talking with other Leaders.
+You’ll acquire leadership skills through a variety of opportunities, such as: reading, reflecting on personal experiences, discussing La Leche League philosophy, observing meetings, attending workshops (if available), and talking with other Leaders.
 You’ll research common breastfeeding topics, learn effective communication skills, and practice addressing questions and handling challenging breastfeeding situations.
-This preparation period is often completed within 6-12 months.
-The time it takes is related to the pace set by the Applicant.
+Accreditation is often completed within 6-12 months.
+The time it takes to complete is related to the pace set by the Applicant.

 Avoiding Mixing Causes

 La Leche League Leaders are volunteers who support breastfeeding and advocate for the breastfeeding relationship.
 Leaders may not use their Leader status for commercial gain derived from non-LLL activities or to promote their personal non-LLL interests.
 Many Leaders use an email specific to their LLL work to avoid confusion with roles such as IBCLC (International Board Certified Lactation Consultant), doula, massage therapist, childcare provider, etc.